- Kingston Royals Summer Open Meet 16/17 June 2018

-- Autumn Term Dates, Schedules and Key Competition Dates Now Published
+- 2018 Spring Term Dates, Schedules and Key Competition Dates Now Published

 The Progression Route through Woking Swimming Club